Sovereign Military Order of Malta: Exile

 The French forces occupying Malta expelled the Knights Hospitaller from the country.

 During the seventeen years that separated the seizure of Malta and the General Peace, "the formality of electing a brother Chief to discharge the office of Grand Master, and thus to preserve the vitality of the Sovereign Institute, was duty attended to".
-The office of Lieutenant of the Magistery and ad interim of Grand Master was held by the Grand Baillies Field Marshal Counto Soltikoff, Giovanni Tommasi, De Gaevera, Giovanni y Centelles, De Candida and the Count Colloredo.
+The office of Lieutenant of the Magistery and ad interim of Grand Master was held by the Grand Baillies Count Nikolay Saltykov, Giovanni Battista Tommasi, Innico Maria Guevara-Suardo, Andrea Di Giovanni y Centellés, Carlo Candida and Count Filippo di Colloredo-Mels.
 Their mandates complexively covered the period until the death of the Emperor Paul in 1801.

-The Treaty of Amiens (1802) obliged the United Kingdom to evacuate Malta which was to be restored to a recreated Order of St. John, whose sovereignty was to be guaranteed by all of the major European powers, to be determined at the final peace.
-However, this was not to be because objections to the treaty quickly grew in the United Kingdom.
+The Treaty of Amiens (1802) obliged the United Kingdom to evacuate Malta, which was to be restored to a recreated Order of St. John, whose sovereignty was to be guaranteed by all of the major European powers, to be determined at the final peace.
+However, this did not happen because of objections to the treaty that quickly grew in the United Kingdom.

 Bonaparte's rejection of a British offer involving a ten-year lease of Malta prompted the reactivation of the British blockade of the French coast; Britain declared war on France on 18 May.

 The 1802 treaty was never implemented.
 The United Kingdom resumed hostilities citing France's imperialist policies in the West Indies, Italy, and Switzerland.